-An upgraded version of the previous two generations, the output power is increased and the radio itself is made out of much more durable material.
+Next in our review is something from Baofeng.
+An upgraded version of the previous two generations, the output power of the BaoFeng BF-F8HP is increased and the handheld ham radio itself is made out of much more durable material.
 The 30% larger battery prolongs battery life and the V-85 antenna optimizes performance over a greater distance.

-Although it’s a Chinese product, buying it off Amazon gives you the US warranty and support including an English user’s guide.
-The full U.S. warranty offers claims without having to ship your device or any parts to China.
-It cuts down the wait time and has faster service.
+Although it’s a Chinese model and name, buying the BaoFeng BF-F8HP off Amazon gives you the US warranty including an English user’s guide.
+The full U.S. warranty of the BF-F8HP offers claims without having to ship your device or any parts as well to China.

-The upgraded version of the UV-5R eliminates all the bugs and transmits on a new generation chipset.
-The firmware on this model is the latest one and of the highest performance.
-Definitely a good reason why we considered it worthy to be called one best handheld ham radio for our list.
+The upgraded version of the UV-5R ham radio is also designed to eliminate all the bugs and transmits on a new generation chipset.
+The firmware on this radio transceiver model is the latest one.
+This will provide a means for the radio to be able to perform well in any condition.

-- The V-85 antenna enhances the signal and transmission performance two-fold.
+- The V-85 antenna in this amateur radio enhances the signal and transmission performance

-- Strangely, this device isn’t approved for use in the US market.
+- This radio ham device isn’t approved for use around the US

-- Radio doesn’t last for a long time.
+- The handheld ham radio doesn’t last for a long time.

 - Might be a knock-off of BaoFeng

-You don’t necessarily need to program this device through your computer, as it allows front panel programming for channels.
-However, for more advanced programming, you may need to use the software.
-Unlike most other options, BTech does include the programming cable.
-Simply download the software from the link they provide.
+Ham radio operators don’t necessarily have to program this portable ham radio through your computer, as it allows front panel programming.
+For more advanced programming, you may need to use the software.
+BTech does include the programming cable.

-- The firmware is upgradeable through a Windows PC and the included cable.
+- The firmware of the amateur radio is easily upgradeable through a Windows PC

 - You are able to assign channels such as digital radio, analog, both or even auto-detection.